-Join Sean Adams for an in-depth discussion in this video Why grids and proportions?, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Why grids and proportions?, part of Layout and Composition: Grids.

 - There are hundreds of terms…used to describe what we do as designers…and just as many philosophies about the way we work,…but we all share this:…our job as designers is to create clear communication.…This is achieved with typography, images, and shape.…The combination of these elements…can be aesthetically pleasing or repulsive.…A layout based on consistent proportions and a grid…is more likely to succeed than one…that is haphazard and confused.…